joduplessis/design-tokens/README.md

 # Design Tokens
 Design tokens generator & CSS pipeline template using Style Dictionary. 🎨

-This repo is a starter kit for generating (dark theme supported) design tokens using Style Dictionary & also regular stylesheets using PostCSS & Sass.
+This repo is a starter kit for generating (dark theme supported) design tokens using Style Dictionary using a custom config.
+Regular CSS processing is also supported using PostCSS.

 - Token value is stored as `value`
 - Dark theme value is stored as `darkValue`